irgolic/AutoPR/autopr/README.md

 <!-- Living README Summary -->
 ## 🌳 Living Summary

-This folder contains a collection of Python files and subfolders that serve various purposes.
-The "actions" folder contains files that define specific actions and utilities for automation tasks.
-The "models" folder contains code files related to a project, defining data models and handling workflow execution.
-The "services" folder contains files that provide services for managing actions, interacting with APIs, and executing workflows.
-The "workflows" folder contains scripts and YAML files for loading and collecting workflows.
-The other files in the folder configure logging, define entry points for GitHub Actions workflows, and provide default settings and trigger configurations.
-Overall, this folder supports automation, integration, and management of various tasks and processes.
+This folder contains a collection of Python files and folders that implement various actions and services for an automated process.
+The files define classes and methods for tasks such as running commands, publishing comments, committing changes, crawling folders, generating prompts, reading and writing files, and setting issue titles.
+The folder also includes files for configuring logging, defining models and configurations, and handling triggers and workflows.
+Overall, the folder provides reusable components for building automation tasks and demonstrates the usage of libraries like pydantic, asyncio, and openai.

 ### `__init__.py`

-📄 This file appears to be empty.
+This file is empty.
-🤔 It is unclear what the purpose of this file is.
-🚫 No content or code is present in this file.
-🔍 There is no information to summarize.
-💡 Please check if any content is missing or if there was an error in the file.
-📝 This file may need to be filled with code or information.
-❌ Nothing to summarize at this time.
-📑 The purpose of this file is not apparent.
-🔒 No data or instructions are contained in this file.
-🔎 Review the file for any missing content or intended purpose.

 ### `actions`

-This folder contains a collection of Python files and a subdirectory.
-The files define various actions and utilities for automation tasks.
-Each file represents a specific action, such as running a bash command, publishing a comment on a GitHub issue, committing and pushing changes to a remote repository, crawling a folder, inserting content into a string, generating prompts using the OpenAI API, reading the contents of a file, setting the title of an issue, and writing content into a file.
-The subdirectory contains a file that defines a prompt context model for auto PR generation.
-These files can be used individually or integrated into larger systems or workflows to automate specific tasks.
+This folder contains various Python files that implement different actions for an automated process.
+The files define classes and methods that perform tasks such as running bash commands, publishing comments on GitHub issues, committing and pushing changes to a remote repository, crawling folders to list files and subfolders, inserting content into a string, generating prompts using the OpenAI API, reading file contents, setting issue titles, and writing content into files.
+These files provide reusable components for building automation tasks and demonstrate the usage of libraries like pydantic, asyncio, and openai.

 ### `gh_actions_entrypoint.py`